 Marijuana, also known as weed or cannabis, comes from the cannabis plant.
 It has a chemical called THC which affects your brain and body.
 When you use marijuana, THC attaches to tiny areas in your brain called cannabinoid receptors.
 This can change how you think, feel and act.

 And when you use marijuana regularly, your brain starts to adapt to having THC around.
 This leads to marijuana addiction, also known as cannabis use disorder or cannabis dependence.
+The Diagnostic and Statistical Manual (DSM-5) outlines the criteria for diagnosing cannabis use disorder, including marijuana use disorder.

 In short.